Daniel Dunglas Home: Family

-Daniel Home's mother, Elizabeth ("Betsy") Home (née McNeill) was known as a seer in Scotland, as were many of her predecessors, like her great uncle Colin Uruqhart, and her uncle Mr. McKenzie.
+Daniel Home's mother, Elizabeth ("Betsy") Home (née McNeill) was known as a seer in Scotland, as were many of her predecessors, like her great-uncle Colin Urquhart, and her uncle Mr. McKenzie.
 The gift of second sight was often seen as a curse, as it foretold instances of tragedy and death.
 Home's father, William Home, was the illegitimate son of Alexander, the 10th Earl of Home.
 Evidence supports the elder Home's illegitimacy, as various payments meant for William were made by the 10th Earl.
 Elizabeth and William were married when he was 19 years old, and found employment at the Balerno paper mill.
 The Homes moved into one of small houses built in the mill for the workforce, in Currie (six miles south-west of Edinburgh).
 William was described as a "bitter, morose and unhappy man" who drank, and was often aggressive towards his wife.
 Elizabeth had eight children while living in the mill house: six sons and two daughters, although their lives were not fully recorded.
 The eldest, John, later worked in the Balerno mill and eventually managed a paper mill in Philadelphia, Mary drowned in a stream at the age of 12 years in 1846, and Adam died at sea at the age of 17 while en route to Greenland, which Home says he saw in a vision and reportedly confirmed five months later.